openSUSE/doc-ci/README.md

 # doc-ci: GitHub Actions example workflow and actions for DAPS documentation

 This repository collects CI tooling for the SUSE documentation team.
-Newer tooling is all made for GitHub Actions.
+Tooling on this branch and the other `gha-` branches is for GitHub Actions.

-Older tooling for Travis CI is still around.
+This repository makes extensive use of orphan branches, because each branch does completely disparate things.

 ## Branches